joslefaure/joslefaure.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Join Google as a Core Software Engineer working on the Android XR platform.
+Join Google as a Software Engineer working on the Android XR platform.